 The Maras pepper spice is commonly used as a meat seasoning, particularly on goat or lamb.

 Spice distributor Carolina Ingredients has innovated a maras pepper rub with notes of onion and garlic, citrus and cumin.
-This would be excellent on grilled chicken, lamb or seafood, grilled eggplant or slowly roasted carrots.
+This seasoning would be excellent on lamb, grilled chicken, seafood, grilled eggplant, or slowly roasted carrots.
 This versatile spice rub would also lend itself to a unique rub for deli meats.
-This is a coarser ground product so it adds nice visuals to your commercial seasoning blends and therefore is not best.
+This is a coarser ground product so it adds nice visuals to your commercial seasoning blends.

-Contact us today if you have a unique innovative twist on this trending spice.
+Contact us today if you have a unique innovative twist on the trending Maras Pepper spice.